clemak27/linux_setup/README.md

 # my NixOS setup

-this repo contains my dotfiles + setup for NixOS.
+This repo contains my dotfiles + setup for NixOS.

 ## What's in this repo?